 As a first example of how regulatory actions - and inaction - helped trigger the crisis, consider credit rating agencies, which were central participants in the global financial crisis.
-To appreciate their role, consider the securitization of mortgages.
-Mortgage companies routinely provided loans to borrowers with little ability to repay those debts because (1) they earned fees for each loan and (2) they could sell those loans to investment banks and other financial institutions.
-Investment banks and other financial institutions gobbled-up those mortgages because (1) they earned fees for packaging the mortgages into new securities and (2) they could sell those new mortgage backed securities (MBSs) to other financial institutions, including banks, insurance companies, and pension funds around the world.
-These other financial institutions bought the MBSs because credit rating agencies said they were safe.
-By fueling the demand for MBS and related securities, credit rating agencies encouraged a broad array of financial institutions to make the poor investments that ultimately toppled the global financial system.
-Thus, an informed postmortem of the financial system requires a dissection of why financial institutions relied on the assessments of credit rating agencies.
+To appreciate their role, consider the securitisation of mortgages.
+Mortgage companies routinely provided loans to borrowers with little ability to repay those debts because (i) they earned fees for each loan and (ii) they could sell those loans to investment banks and other financial institutions.
+Investment banks and other financial institutions gobbled up those mortgages because (i) they earned fees for packaging the mortgages into new securities and (ii) they could sell those new mortgage-backed securities (MBS) to other financial institutions, including banks, insurance companies and pension funds, around the world.
+These other financial institutions bought the MBS because credit rating agencies said they were safe.
+By fuelling the demand for MBS and related securities, credit rating agencies encouraged a broad array of financial institutions to make the poor investments that ultimately toppled the global financial system.
+Thus, an informed post-mortem of the financial system requires a dissection of why financial institutions relied on the assessments of credit rating agencies.